PhilD001/biomechZoo-help/README.md

 The biomechZoo-help repository contains the following help sub-folders:
 - examples: Basic functions of biomechZoo are demonstrated to the user using example scripts
 - reference materials: Manuals and manuscripts related to biomechZoo
-- sample study: A complete processing script and data for a sample gait study
+- sample study: A complete processing script and data for a sample gait study (accompanies manuscript)
 - user guides: Presentations and other user guides (in development)

 Getting started:
-1- Download the biomechZoo toolbox (https://github.com/PhilD001/biomechZoo)
+- Download the biomechZoo toolbox (https://github.com/PhilD001/biomechZoo)
-2- Make sure both the 'biomechZoo' an 'biomechZoo-help' folders are placed side by side on your system e.g. 'C:\users\me\myresearch\biomechZoo' and 'C:\users\me\myresearch\biomechZoo-help' 3- Start Matlab
+- Make sure both the 'biomechZoo' an 'biomechZoo-help' folders are placed side by side on your system e.g. 'C:\users\me\myresearch\biomechZoo' and 'C:\users\me\myresearch\biomechZoo-help'
+- Start Matlab
-4- Open and run 'startZoo.m' located in the root biomechZoo folder to set your Matlab path
+- Open and run 'startZoo.m' located in the root biomechZoo folder to set your Matlab path

 email philippe dot dixon at gmail dot com to report any bugs or to request further information